BodoBookhagen/BodoBookhagen.github.io/_posts/2018-12-26-conda-install.md

 ```

 # Installing environments
-There exists different environments for different purposes.
-Here is a list of useful environments that have different purposes:
+It is useful to install different environments for different purposes.
+Here is a list of useful environments with different purposes:
 For some of these examples, you want to add:
 ```bash
 conda config --prepend channels conda-forge/label/dev